awslabs/visual-asset-management-system/ConfigurationGuide.md

 -   `app.useAlb.certificateARN` | default: arn:aws-us-gov:acm:<REGION>:<ACCOUNTID>:certificate/<CERTIFICATEID> | #Specifies the existing ACM certificate to use for the ALB for HTTPS connections.
 ACM certificate must be for the `domainHost` specified and reside in the same region being deployed to.
 Required to be filled out to use ALB.
 -   `app.useAlb.optionalHostedZoneID` | default: NULL | #Optional route53 zone host ID to automatically create an alias for the `domainHost` specified to the created ALB.

--   `app.pipelines.usePointCloudVisualization.enabled` | default: false | #Feature to create a point cloud visualization processing pipeline to support point cloud file type viewing within the VAMS web UI.
+-   `app.pipelines.usePreviewPcPotreeViewer.enabled` | default: false | #Feature to create a point cloud potree viewer processing pipeline to support point cloud file type viewing within the VAMS web UI.
+This will enable the global VPC option and all pipeline components will be put behind the VPC.
+-   `app.pipelines.useGenAiMetadata3dExtraction.enabled` | default: false | #Feature to create a generative AI metadata extraction for glb, fbx, and obj files.
 This will enable the global VPC option and all pipeline components will be put behind the VPC.

 -   `app.authProvider.useCognito.enabled` | default: true | #Feature to use Cognito Use Pools should be used for VAMS user management and authentication.
 At least 1 authProvider must be enabled in the configuration.
 -   `app.authProvider.useCognito.useSaml` | default: false | #Specifies if Cognito User Pools use a federated SAML from an external IDP integration.